eviema/paginated-cache/README.md

 ### Instructions to run the app locally

-Open your command line environment, go to the project directory, then type
+Within your command line environment, change to the project directory.

+To run the app in the development mode, run

 ##### `npm start`

-to run the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.